Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs: Proof of Propositions

 We start with the case $t=2$ by evaluating a two-copy average product state.
-It is convenient to use the twirling operation, defined by an integral over the unitary group with respect to the Haar measure,
+It is convenient to use the twirling operation acting on any bipartite state $\rho_{AB}$ of dimension $N^2$, defined by an integral with respect to the Haar measure on the unitary group $U(N)$, corresponding to the local operations,